r4ns3k/r4ns3k.github.io/_posts/2023-07-13-classful-ip-addressing.md

 nid,hid division
 8 nid,24 hid

-first octet first bit is set to zero so total net works we will get with remaining 7 bits is 2^7<br>
+first octet first bit is set to zero so total networks we will get with remaining 7 bits is 2^7=128(practical number 126)<br>
 total hosts/network = 2^24<br>

 # Range: